Arjun-G-Ravi/Non-AI-Notes/08_FLAT/00_Introduction.md

 # Theory of Computation
 The essence of the theory of computation is to help develop mathematical and logical models that run efficiently and to the point of halting.
+It primarily about what kind of things can be computed mechanically, how fast and in how much space.

 It has 3 main branches:
 1. Automata Theory - The study of abstract machines (or more appropriately, abstract 'mathematical' machines or systems) and the computational problems that can be solved using these machines.